 We have also entered into license agreements under which we are obligated to make certain payments.
-For additional information about our license agreement and amounts that could become payable in the future under such agreements, see "Business-Intellectual property- License agreement with The Ohio State University" and Note 9 Commitments and Contingencies to our financial statements in our Annual Report.
+During the six months ended June 30, 2023, there were no material changes to our commitments and consistencies related to our license agreements from those described in "Business- Intellectual property- License agreement with The Ohio State University" and Note 10, Commitments and Contingencies, to our financial statements in our Annual Report, with the exception of the sublicense fee that we paid OSIF upon entering into the Sublicense Agreement with Vertex.
+For additional information regarding our license agreements, refer to Note 11, Commitments and Contingencies, to our condensed consolidated financial statements in this Quarterly Report.